In this article

 • Importing paid and unpaid invoices to keep your receivables up to date

-Look at shortening your bookkeeping and accounting cadences even further, as your business grows and becomes more stable.
-Accounting automation software, such as Ramp, allows startups and small businesses to adopt a near real-time approach to managing their books.
-By keeping your financials as current as possible, you can make decisions about billing, spending, and saving based on accurate data.
+As your business grows, consider shortening your bookkeeping and accounting cadences even further.
+Accounting automation software like Ramp allows startups and small businesses to adopt a near real-time approach to managing their books.
+Current financials allow you to make decisions about billing, spending, and saving based on accurate data.

-Keep on top of all income and expenditure
+Stay on top of all income and expenses

-Get into an early habit of tracking all income and expenditure too.
-This includes sales, tax, cash, invoices, bills, movements in and out of your bank accounts, and other transactions, such as fees and interest payments.
+Track all income and expenses early and often.
+This includes sales, tax, cash, invoices, bills, movements in and out of your bank accounts, fees, and interest payments.

 Review financial reporting